osgi/osgi.enroute/osgi.enroute.web.simple.provider/readme.md

 and `http://localhost:8080/myapp/foo.html` will display the contents of bar.html from com.acme.bar.

-Note that using the mixin mechanism, it is also possible to access files from a segregated content bundle via the BSN path (without the `/bnd` part): `http://localhost:8080/osgi.enroute.web.example/index.txt`.
+Note that using the mixin mechanism, it is also possible to access files from a segregated content bundle via the BSN path (i.e. without the `/bnd` part): `http://localhost:8080/osgi.enroute.web.example/index.txt`.
 This is provided for convenience and backwards-compatibility.

 The `BundleMixinServer` tracks all bundles having a `/static/` folder (which includes those bundles tracked by the BundleFileServer), and serves these resources via http on the `/bnd/` path.
+Any bundle that contains such a folder is included in the list of mixin content web application bundles.

-Since the resources are mixed together, you need to be careful about how you organize them.
+Note: since the resources are mixed together, you need to be careful about how you organize them.
 See the "Configuration" section below for more information.